mhadam/snowplow.wiki-fork/setup-guide/3-setup-enrich/configurable-enrichments/SQL-Query-enrichment.md

 * PostgreSQL, plus variants which speak PostgreSQL

 We **don't recommend** to use this enrichment with analytical databases which support minimal (50-100) concurrent queries (e.g. Redshift).

-This is the field which this enrichment will augment:

-* derived_contexts

 ### Example